 - SNAP (food stamps) and WIC

 - MassHealth/Medicaid (except for long-term institutionalization)

 - Low Income Home Energy Assistance Program (LIHEAP)

 Protecting Immigrant Families has updated public charge guidance for advocates here.

 The Bottom Line

-- These changes make an uncertain time even more uncertain for immigrant populations.
+- Constant changes to immigration law and policies make an uncertain time even more uncertain for immigrant populations.
 Families with questions about public charge should connect with immigration experts to have their specific questions and needs evaluated.